Alexandre Amice

 University of Pennsylvania

-Thesis: Optimal Constraint Relaxation: Theory and Application to Problems in Robotics
+Thesis: Optimal Constraint Relaxation; Theory and Application to Problems in Robotics

 BSE Electrical Engineering and Mathematics